 - The results of a lawsuit are unpredictable, and workers can never be sure that they’ll win.

-- Under workers compensation, workers’ claims are with the insurance company, not with their employer.
+- Under workers’ compensation, workers’ claims are with the insurance company, not with their employer.

-We talk to many injured workers who are worried their employers will take action against them if they file a workers comp claim.
+We talk to many injured workers who are worried their employers will take action against them if they file a workers’ compensation claim.
 In reality, we find the opposite to be true: employers are often supportive and caring to their injured workers, while the insurance company is the one that tries to wriggle out of paying.

 This is why it’s so important to have a good workers’ compensation attorney in Decatur on your side.
 Insurance agencies want to pay out as little as possible even if you deserve more.
 Decatur workers’ compensation attorneys like ours make sure they hold up their end of their contracts.

 How Insurance Companies Fight Back Against Workers’ Compensation Claims

 The insurance companies that pay out workers’ compensation benefits are not eager to approve claims.
 It is in their interest to pay the smallest amount possible, and there are many tactics they’ll try to make it stick.

 They may do this by minimizing the extent of your injuries, disputing the facts of how you were injured, or even referring you to a doctor who you don’t believe has your best interests at heart.
 This can leave injured workers without the benefits they are guaranteed by the law.